i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/mobilebroadband/mbae-deprecation-warning.md

 #

 > [!IMPORTANT]
-> 从 Windows 10 版本1803开始，MBAE 应用体验会替换为 MO UWP 应用。 有关 MO UWP 应用的详细信息，请参阅[UWP mobile 宽带应用](uwp-mobile-broadband-apps.md)。
+> Starting in Windows 10, version 1803, the MBAE app experience is replaced by an MO UWP app.
+For more information about MO UWP apps, see [UWP mobile broadband apps](uwp-mobile-broadband-apps.md).